How to Enable or Disable Search Highlights in Windows 11

 What Are Search Highlights?

-Even with Search Highlights on, you can still type to find your apps, files, or settings — nothing changes about your normal search!
+Even with Search Highlights on, you can still type to find your apps, files, or settings.
+Nothing changes about how you search normally.

-If you sign in with a work or school account, Search Highlights can also show helpful info from your organization like files or contacts via Microsoft Search.
+If you sign in with a work or school account, Search Highlights can also show helpful information from your organization.
+This includes files or contacts via Microsoft Search.

 Turn Search Highlights On or Off for Yourself (Using Settings)